geldata/vtio/crates/vtio_control_derive/README.md

   omitted, a default handler named `{struct_name}_handler` (in lowercase) is assumed.

+### OSC/DCS Specific Attributes

+For OSC and DCS sequences:

+- `number` (optional): The OSC command number (e.g., `"133"` for shell integration)

+- `data` (optional): Static data prefix for the OSC/DCS command

+### Field Attributes

+For fields within variable sequence structs:

+- `#[vtctl(positional)]`: Marks a field as a positional parameter for OSC/DCS sequences.
+Positional parameters are encoded as semicolon- separated values.
+Optional positional parameters (using `Option<T>`) must come after all required positional parameters

 ## Struct Definition

 For **const sequences**, use a unit struct: